Youngbillionnaire/psyki/wp-content/plugins/header-footer-elementor/readme.txt

 5. OceanWP.
 6. Genesis.
 7. Phlox Theme.
+8. Attesa Theme.

 Do not see your theme listed here?
+Don’t Worry!

+A plugin itself offers inbuild options to add theme support.

-Theme authors can add <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">support for Header Footer Elementor through their theme</a> easily.
+Also, theme authors can add <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">support for Elementor – Header, Footer & Blocks through their theme</a> easily.

 = LOOKING FOR PREMIUM ELEMENTOR ADDONS AND WIDGETS? = Check <a href="https://uaelementor.com/?utm_source=wp-repo&utm_campaign=header-footer-elementor&utm_medium=description">Ultimate Addons for Elementor</a>.
 It is a library of creative and unique Elementor widgets that add more functionality and flexibility to your favorite page builder.

 = HAVE YOU TRIED ASTRA WITH ELEMENTOR? =

-Powering over 400,000+ WordPress websites, Astra is loved for the performance and ease-of-use it offers.
+Powering over 500,000+ WordPress websites, Astra is loved for the performance and ease-of-use it offers.

 = WHY PEOPLE LOVE ASTRA? =